Designing culturally inclusive teaching and learning spaces | UniSC | University of the Sunshine Coast, Queensland, Australia

 • set up an introduction system so that all students can get to know something about you, their class colleagues and the diversity of experience in the class

-• use Blackboard to talk about your approach to teaching and learning; include some information about your own cultural origin and any cross-cultural teaching/learning experience you may have had
+• use Canvas to talk about your approach to teaching and learning; include some information about your own cultural origin and any cross-cultural teaching/learning experience you may have had

 • provide opportunities for students to introduce themselves to you and other students